 There are many trails to the top of Silver Star Mountain, but your car will thank you for choosing this one as the road to the trailhead is not as rough as the one to the Silver Star Trail on the north side.
-The trailhead is on Washington State Department of Resources land, but this trail will quickly take you into the Gifford Pinchot National Forest.
+The starting point, known as the Grouse Vista trailhead, is on Washington State Department of Resources land, but this trail will quickly take you into the Gifford Pinchot National Forest.

 Just after the trail leaves the parking lot you will arrive at a fork.
 The left fork is the Tarbell Trail.
-You’ll want to stay right for the Grouse Vista Trail which wastes to time gaining elevation; those prized views come at a cost after all.
+You’ll want to stay right for the Pyramid Rock Trail (also sometimes called the Grouse Vista Trail) which wastes no time gaining elevation; those prized views come at a cost after all.
 The first half mile is the steepest section of trail.
 After this you can catch your breath as the grade levels out and leaves the trees behind, opening onto meadows that overflow with wildflowers in the spring.

 After about 1.5 miles from the trailhead you will arrive at another junction.
 Stay left to scoot around Pyramid Rock on a talus slope.
 The trail will drop a bit here before resuming its uphill cadence.
 At the next junction--about a mile after the last--you will want to turn left again to get on the Silver Star Trail.
 After about a half mile from this last turn you will arrive at yet another junction (this time a four-way crossroads) where you will want to stay straight on the Silver Star Trail.
 Just one more turn to go.
 Just up ahead, after crossing through the four-way stop, another trail will split off to the right.
 Take this turn and walk the final short leg to the summit.